stake-dao/gauge-manager/README.md

 ### Migration of an existing gauge

-In order to migrate an existing gauge and set the manager to the gauge manager, the steps are the following:
+To migrate an existing gauge and set the manager to the gauge manager, the steps are the following:

 Gauge manager:
 1. On the gauge manager, call `transferManager(gauge)` with the manager address.
-This steps is necessary to retrieve the manager ROLE later.
+This step is necessary to retrieve the manager ROLE later.

 Gauge: